pfriedma/QDFMS/README.md

 config :mnesia, dir: to_charlist("/var/qdfms/db/Mnesia.nonode@nohost")
 ```

+**Make sure this directory is writable by whatever user/group you'll be running the app as**

 Then cd to /app/qdfms/apps/inventory and run
 `mix amnesia.create -d Database --disk`
 This will create the disk-backed tables for the app